inferadb/control/docs/overview.md

 ### When a Vault is deleted

 1. Soft-delete Vault entity (set deleted_at)
-2. Initiate real-time gRPC call to @server to delete vault data
+2. Initiate real-time gRPC call to @engine to delete vault data
 3. On success:
-   - Mark all relationships and data as deleted in @server
+   - Mark all relationships and data as deleted in @engine
    - Cascade soft-delete all VaultTeamGrant and VaultUserGrant entries
 4. On failure:
    - Log error with vault_id and error details